Free neuroaffirming tool for clinicians working with eating disorders

 Every effort should be made for medically necessary changes to incorporate the above principles and the individual should determine which method of change would be the most tolerable

-SAFETY was developed by psychologist Lucy Smith in collaboration with dietitian Andrea Parker.
+SAFETY was developed by Lucy Smith and Andrea Parker.

 Need help?